jspranklemusic/WordUnscramblerAPI/README.md

-# WordUnscramblerAPI
-An API to parse a dictionary, unscramble words, and return substring combinations.

-The working API is available here: https://WordUnscramblerAPI.josiahsprankle.repl.co
+Endpoint is available here: https://WordUnscramblerAPI.josiahsprankle.repl.co

 This is an API to unscramble words, return all possibilities and substrings of a string, and search words in a dictionary.
 To use this API, the routes are: